 Limited Liability Companies (LLCs) are no longer just for large company owners with a global presence.
-Many small and medium business owners form an LLC because of the limited liability protection and tax incentives.
+Many small and medium business owners form an LLC because of the limited liability protection and tax incentives, amongst other advantages.

 Starting up an LLC is not a daunting task, but you do need to form it correctly.
 And while it’s not free, you might be surprised at how little it can cost.

-You can find all the essential information about how much your LLC will cost to start and operate here, including how much you can expect to pay in each state.
+You can find all the essential information about how much your LLC will cost to start and operate here.
+From Maine to California, find out how much you can expect to pay in each state.

 Initial Fees To Form an LLC

 Your first step to setting up an LLC is making sure you’re financially prepared to pay the initial fees.
 You’ll need to research all the city, county, and state requirements and fees you must fulfill to create an LLC operating agreement.

 Most state fees for filing articles of incorporation (also known as “certificate of incorporation” or “articles of organization”) are $100 up to $250.
 But some state fees are below and above this range.
 For example, Arkansas’s domestic online filing fee is $45 ($50 for paper filing), and the domestic filing fee is $500 (online or paper) in Massachusetts.